Amarin Reports First Quarter 2021 Financial Results and Provides Business Update

 Amarin is an innovative pharmaceutical company leading a new paradigm in cardiovascular disease management.
 From our scientific research foundation to our focus on clinical trials, and now our commercial expansion, we are evolving and growing rapidly.
 Amarin has offices in Bridgewater, New Jersey in the United States, Dublin in Ireland, and Zug in Switzerland as well as commercial partners and suppliers around the world.
 We are committed to rethinking cardiovascular risk through the advancement of scientific understanding of the impact on society of significant residual risk that exists beyond traditional therapies, such as statins for cholesterol management.

 About Cardiovascular Risk

 Controlling bad cholesterol, also known as LDL-C, is one way to reduce a patient’s risk for cardiovascular events, such as heart attack, stroke or death.
 However, even with the achievement of target LDL-C levels, millions of patients still have significant and persistent risk of cardiovascular events, especially those patients with elevated triglycerides.
-Statin therapy has been shown to control LDL-C, thereby reducing the risk of cardiovascular events by 25-35% – but that still leaves a 65-75% risk remaining.4 People with elevated triglycerides have 35% more cardiovascular events compared to people with normal (in range) triglycerides taking statins.5,6,7
+Statin therapy has been shown to control LDL-C, thereby reducing the risk of cardiovascular events by 25-35%.2 Significant cardiovascular risk remains after statin therapy.
+People with elevated triglycerides have 35% more cardiovascular events compared to people with normal (in range) triglycerides taking statins.
+3,4,5

 About VASCEPA® (icosapent ethyl) Capsules